MagnusThome/BMW-M2-DCT-Gear-indicator/README.md

 The basis is that the unit gets OBD2 data from the car, calculates what gear you're in by matching rpm and speed and then sends this as fake OBD speed data to an OBD HUD display.
 So when you're in third gear it sends "speed" as "3" to the display, which is set to show speed.
 So it shows "3".
 Same thing with oil and water temperatures, they're all sent as "speed".

 Any OBD HUD display should theoretically work.
 You can also use other displays, LED 7 segment for example with some simle tweaking of the code of course.
 I did some test units with a mirror and inverted LED 7 segment displays to simulate a built in HUD display but it was simly to bulky to place on top of the dashboard.

+I place my computing unit behind the instrument cluster connecting it to the CAN bus inside the cluster (and picking up switched 12V for power there too) but the easiest way is of course simply connecting it to the car's OBD2 jack.

 ![Display](images/night.jpg)